Ross Rebagliati: Gold medal at 1998 Winter Olympics

 Snowboarding was first introduced to the Olympics at the 1998 Winter Olympics in Nagano, Japan.
 Rebagliati became the first gold medalist in the men's giant slalom event; however, a drug test sample that he submitted showed 17.8 ng/mL of THC metabolites in his urine, slightly higher than the 15 ng/mL threshold used by the International Ski Federation.
 The International Olympic Committee (IOC) executive board voted 3–2 to disqualify him from competition on February 11, 1998, which the Canadian Olympic Association immediately appealed.
 Rebagliati admitted to having previously used cannabis as recently as April 1997, but said the failed test was due to secondhand exposure.
-On February 13 an appeals court ruled in Rebagliati's favor, restoring the medal.
+On February 13, an appeals court ruled in Rebagliati's favour, restoring the medal.
 Cannabis had not been officially banned by the IOC and therefore it had no authority to strip the medal, the court ruled.
 Rebagliati appeared on The Tonight Show with Jay Leno immediately afterwards to discuss the ordeal, while Saturday Night Live lampooned him in a comedy sketch, further cementing his fame.

 Before leaving Japan, Rebagliati was questioned by police for seven hours on suspicion of having committed a drug crime, but no charges were ever filed.
 He was later banned from entering the United States and put on the No Fly List that was created following the September 11 attacks.
 This prevented him from participating in future competitions such as the X Games, which Rebagliati says severely hurt his snowboarding career.

 Two months after the drug testing incident, in April 1998, the IOC officially banned cannabis use.
 The New York Times dubbed the decision "the Ross Rebagliati Rule".
-In 2013 the THC metabolite limit for Olympic athletes was raised to 150 ng/mL, so as to only detect current intoxication.
+In 2013, the THC metabolite limit for Olympic athletes was raised to 150 ng/mL, so as to only detect current intoxication.